Many multitalented people are accomplished and active – even exceptional – in more than one area of creative expression.

 “I remember being a little kid, not knowing what I would be when I grew up.
 I wondered the same thing in my teen years, and again in college.
 Sure, all of my interests would make for wonderful careers– just not on their own.”

-Learn more about her Renaissance Business Program – “You’ll learn to use your multipotentiality so that instead of it being an obstacle to income, it becomes fuel for income.”
+Read more in article: Resources For Multi-Passionate Entrepreneurs including information on her Renaissance Business Program – “You’ll learn to use your multipotentiality so that instead of it being an obstacle to income, it becomes fuel for income.”

 Psychologist and creativity coach Eric Maisel notes that every smart person experiences challenges, and lists many that people can have in common, including: